PMKL/TO-DO-LIST/README.md

 See http://sachinchoolur.github.io/lightgallery1.2/demos/ (Links to an external site.)Links to an external site. for a good example
-This can replace the functionality of showing the image below the table Use left and right arrow keys to cycle through the images and escape key to exit the lightbox Also have left, right, and an X button to click (same funcationality as the keyboard keys) Add a "play" button in the lightbox to start a slideshow that will cycle to a new image every 10 seconds Should smoothly transition (cross-fade)
+This can replace the functionality of showing the image below the table Use left and right arrow keys to cycle through the images and escape key to exit the lightbox Also have left, right, and an X button to click (same functionality as the keyboard keys) Add a "play" button in the lightbox to start a slideshow that will cycle to a new image every 10 seconds Should smoothly transition (cross-fade)
 Add a thumbnail navigation to the lightbox, allowing a user to jump to an image much later or earlier in the sequence